JanssenProject/jans/jans-cedarling/cedarling-cli/README.md

 1. `test`: Run a suite of tests from a YAML file against the configured policy store.
 2. `authorize`: Evaluate a single authorization request against the configured policy store.
-3. `validate`: Load and validate a policy store (currently prints success/failure and policy count).
+3. `validate`: Validates a policy store across three independent checks: parse, schema, and metadata.

 ## Configuration and Env-var Precedence